 Learn how to change the serpentine belt on a Hyundai vehicle.
 This guide applies to most Hyundai vehicles with a four-cylinder engine found on Accent, Santa Fe, Sonata, Veloster, and Elantra.
 Photos and video clips are from a 2016 Hyundai Elantra.

-This full video clip shows how to replace the serpentine belt and tensioner pulley on Hyundai Sonata.
-The instructions and video clips on replacing the serpentine belt on Hyundai Elantra can be found below.
+This full video clip shows how to replace the Hyundai Sonata’s serpentine belt and tensioner pulley.
+The instructions and video clips on replacing the serpentine belt on the Hyundai Elantra can be found below.

 What you will need

 The YOUCANIC Pro Manuals offer OEM Factory Repair Manuals with detailed steps and illustrations, comprehensive wiring diagrams, torque specifications, and access to technical service bulletins and OEM service information, mirroring dealership manuals.

 - Loosen the alternator bolts.
 A 12 mm and 14 mm bolt needs to be loosened.
 You don’t need to remove these bolts completely.

 - Once the bolts are loosened, the alternator can be pushed downwards, loosening the serpentine belt.